seqcode/allo/README.md

 # Allo

-A multi-mapped read rescue strategy for peak-based gene regulatory analyses.
+A multi-mapped read rescue strategy for gene regulatory analyses.

+### Releases

+As of **v1.1.0**, Allo has neural networks trained for DNase-seq and ATAC-seq under the MACS2 parameters "--nomodel --shift -100 --extsize 200" for ATAC-seq and MACS2 default parameters for DNase-seq.
+Additionally, Allo now has the option to remove introns as identified by splice junction information in the CIGAR string of an aligned read.
+This affects the window used to sum uniquely mapped reads.
+Information below regarding the use of Allo for RNA-seq data processing.

 ## Installation
 ### Package managers

 *  Bioconda: [![Anaconda-Server Badge](https://anaconda.org/bioconda/allo/badges/version.svg)](https://anaconda.org/bioconda/allo)